Joseph II, Holy Roman Emperor: Reaction

 Multiple interferences with old customs began to produce unrest in all parts of his dominions.
 Meanwhile, Joseph threw himself into a succession of foreign policies, all aimed at aggrandizement, and all equally calculated to offend his neighbors—all taken up with zeal, and dropped in discouragement.
 He endeavored to get rid of the Barrier Treaty, which debarred his Flemish subjects from the navigation of the Scheldt.
 When he was opposed by France, he turned to other schemes of alliance with the Russian Empire for the partition of the Ottoman Empire and the Republic of Venice.
 These plans also had to be given up in the face of the opposition of neighbors, and in particular of France.
 Then Joseph resumed his attempts to obtain Bavaria—this time by exchanging it for the Austrian Netherlands—and only provoked the formation of the Fürstenbund, organized by Frederick II of Prussia.

-Nobility throughout his empire was largely opposed to his policies on taxes and his egalitarian and despotic attitudes.
-In the Austrian Netherlands and Hungary everyone resented the way he tried to do away with all regional government, and to subordinate everything to his own personal rule in Vienna.
-The ordinary people were not happy.
-They loathed the Emperor's interference in every detail of their daily lives.
-As it seems, Joseph was reforming the policies of the Habsburg empire based on his own criteria and personal inclinations rather than for the good of the people.
-From many of Joseph's regulations, enforced by the secret police, it looked to the Austrians as though Joseph were trying to reform their characters as well as their institutions.
-Only a few weeks before Joseph's death, the director of the Imperial Police reported to him: "All classes, and even those who have the greatest respect for the sovereign, are discontented and indignant."

-In Lombardy (in northern Italy), the cautious reforms of Maria Theresa enjoyed support from local reformers.
-Joseph II, however, by creating a powerful imperial officialdom directed from Vienna, undercut the dominant position of the Milanese principate and the traditions of jurisdiction and administration.
-In the place of provincial autonomy, he established an unlimited centralism, which reduced Lombardy politically and economically to a fringe area of the Empire.
-As a reaction to these radical changes, the middle-class reformers shifted away from cooperation to strong resistance.
-From this basis appeared the beginnings of the later Lombard liberalism.